ibexa/documentation-developer/docs/ibexa_products/headless.md

 #### [[= product_name_headless =]] adds more ways to structure and organize your content

-- [[= product_name_headless =]] has specific feature to organise complex products and their catalogs, making it a strong Product Information Management (PIM) software.
+- [[= product_name_headless =]] has specific feature to organize complex products and their catalogs, making it a strong Product Information Management (PIM) software.
   - Product are organized per product types × variants × catalogs × categories × tags.
   - Product attributes are grouped and factorized among product types.
 For example, fabric + color + size can be shared by many clothing product types.
   - Product variants can rapidly be created by the automatic declination of attributes having a defined set of values.